Our Black Tie CBD reviews cover their most popular flowers. Choose a Black Tie CBD product or read in order from highest rated.

 Price (9.0 out of 10)

-We’ve run a little long describing all the amazing qualities of Blueberry Pie #7 so we’re going to keep the pricing section concise.
+We’ve run a little long describing all the amazing qualities of the Blueberry Pie #7 strain so we’re going to keep the pricing section concise.
 Short answer – just buy this flower and you won’t regret it.
 That is, if you can find it in stock.
 We believe this will run you roughly $25 for an eighth, $40 for 1/4, $65 for a 1/2 and $95 for an ounce.
-But, at the time of writing, Black Tie is sold out of so many sizes, we’re not 100% sure.
+But, at the time of writing, Black Tie CBD is sold out of so many sizes, we’re not 100% sure.
 Assuming we’re right, that means you’re getting CBD anywhere from 3.8 cents per milligram on the high end (eighth) to 1.8 cents on the low end (ounce).
 Wow!
 This is on the low end of CBD flower pricing, making this an absolute steal for the quality.
+To pile on, you can save 11% with the exclusive Black Tie CBD discount code “CBDtop10“.
 Do yourself a favor and keep Blueberry Pie #7 stocked at all times.
 We will be.

 2nd Highest Rated

 As the hemp market evolves, companies are in the process of establishing their brand image.
 Some are going for the wholesome family feel, while others are going for the organic, ultra-healthy angle.
-Black Tie Hemp is definitely setting their sights on the upscale, professional vibe.
+Black Tie CBD is definitely setting their sights on the upscale, professional vibe.
 From the website to the packaging to the labeling, one gets an Apple-Store-esque feel.
-As we’ve previously mentioned, Black Tie’s rise in the market is not without a little bit controversy.
+As we’ve previously mentioned, Black Tie CBD’s rise in the market is not without a little bit controversy.
 There were some initial concerns in the hemp community around product transparency.
 However, we are here to gauge the flower and have chalked those concerns up to general growing pains in a new market.
+Our first Black Tie CBD review of their Blueberry Pie strain did not disappoint.

 Bag Appeal (8.5 out of 10)